 New Jersey Juvenile Sentencing Process

-Juvenile Defense Attorney with Offices in Bergen, Passaic, Morris, and Camden County NJ
+Juvenile Defense Attorney with Offices in Essex, Passaic, Morris, and Camden County NJ

 In New Jersey, the juvenile justice system is vastly different from the adult criminal justice system in its purpose, procedures, and foundational tenants.
 The abiding principle that guides the juvenile legal process is the “best interests of the child,” which must be considered during juvenile hearings, as well as sentencing if the juvenile is ultimately “adjudicated delinquent,” which is similar to a conviction for an adult.
 The juvenile system’s dedication to rehabilitation and reform whenever possible provides for a number of alternative sentencing options, ranging from community service to what is known as a deferred disposition.
 When you are a juvenile facing prosecution and/or sentencing in Hackensack, Freehold, Morristown, or elsewhere in New Jersey, it is imperative to have a knowledgeable legal advocate who can work to secure the most favorable outcome.